-Android and Malware: Using an open , like Android means you should be willing to risk the bad along with the good.
-Without wanting to get into a pros and cons between Android and iOS debate, it is a fact that Android hosts more malware than the iOS platform and this is due, in part, to its open ecosystem.
+Android and Malware: Using an open platform such as Android means you should be willing to join with the good to risk the bad.
+Without going into a conversation with the pros and cons between Android and iOS, it's true that Android hosts more malware than the iOS platform, and this is partly due to its open ecosystem.

 A recent Digital Trends article describes how this is done, according to Google.